 How to make pina colada ice cream

-Put the white sugar and coconut milk to a small pot on the stove (this is separate to the pot with the pineapple in it reducing).
-Put on a medium heat until is just starts to bubble, stirring well to dissolve all the sugar.
+Put the white sugar and coconut milk in a small pot on the stove (this is separate from the pot with the pineapple in it reducing).
+Put on medium heat until it just starts to bubble, stirring well to dissolve all the sugar.
 Reduce the heat to low and add the tapioca starch slurry.
 Mix well and continue to cook for a couple of minutes.
-Remove from head and allow to cool.
+Remove from heat and allow to cool.
 Add to the jug with the cooled, reduced pineapple.

 Churn the ice cream.
 It will be the consistency of soft serve when done.
-Working quickly transfer churned ice cream to chill container.
+Working quickly transfer the churned ice cream to a chilled container.
 Cover and return to freezer for about four hours or until firm.

 How to serve the ice cream

 To sever the ice cream remove from the freezer, scoop and enjoy.
 Fabulous on its own, with some toasted shredded coconut sprinkled on top, or over some of my grilled pineapple.
 Delicious!